-January 2016 | Chicago Dramatists
+January 4-28, 2018 | Chicago Dramatists

-Pegasus Theatre’ will present the season production resulting from its annual playwriting competition for high-school-age scribes in Chicago.
-Three to four one-act plays will be hand-picked and showcased in a full production as part of Pegasus’ main stage season.
+The season continues with full production of winning plays from the annual playwriting competition for high-school-age scribes in Chicago.
+Four one-act plays will be showcased as part of Pegasus’ main stage season.
 The second oldest such festival in the country, this annual tradition regularly receives over 500 submissions from students throughout the area.
 From those, the winning playwrights are chosen to join with professional artists to workshop and stage their scripts.